Quick Facts about Clay Electric:

 • The co-op employs more than 400 professionals in a variety of jobs.
 Their average length of service is about 15 years.

-• Residential services include such programs as Payment Stations provided by Fidelity Express, Electronic Funds Transfer, Average Billing, PrePaid and a Seniors Payment Plan.
+• Residential services include such programs as Payment Stations provided by Fidelity Express, Electronic Funds Transfer, PrePaid and a Preferred Due Date Plan.

 • Business services include special rate plans and back-up diesel generation.
 Contact the Business & Economic Development Team for details.